HouseOfTies/XhibalbaBot_client/README.md

 if you want run your own bot with this bot-code, you need to:

 - Clone this repository with >> git clone https://github.com/SoftDevsCommunity/XhibalbaBot
-- Install everything executing >> npm install
+- Install everything executing >> npm install (run this one inside the repository path)
 - Create a .env file and write inside >> localToken='Token-obtained-from-the-botfather'
 - Run your bot with node bot.js